-Mr H. Ç., a gay man and citizen of the Turkish Republic of Northern Cyprus, sought to have the provisions criminalising same-sex activity in Northern Cyprus repealed, by filing a case at the European Court of Human Rights with the support of the Human Dignity Trust.
+In 2012, Mr H. Ç., a gay man and citizen of the Turkish Republic of Northern Cyprus, sought to have the provisions criminalising same-sex activity in Northern Cyprus repealed by filing a case at the European Court of Human Rights with the support of the Human Dignity Trust.
+The applicant complained that the criminalising provisions constituted as an interference with his right to human dignity (Article 3), to private and family life (Article 8) and to non-discrimination (Article 14) under the European Convention on Human Rights.

 The Human Dignity Trust submitted a letter to the Court on 1 April 2014 seeking to have the case discontinued.
 On 3 June 2014 the Court decided to strike the case from its list, thereby formally ending the legal proceedings at the European Court of Human Rights.